What is the current situation?

 - a compensatory award (capped as at 6 April 2025 at the lower of £118,223 or 52 weeks' actual pay and reviewed annually).

-On request, employers must give written reasons for dismissal to employees with two years’ service.
+On request, employers must give written reasons for dismissal to employees with two years’ service (except where the dismissal takes place during pregnancy, maternity leave or adoption leave).

 So what’s changing and when?